zkp-1/InterBaja_2026/DOCUMENTATION.md

 # Electrical System Retrofit for Existing BAJA Vehicle

 ## System Overview
 This repository contains the electrical system design and schematics for retrofitting a legacy BAJA competition car from the Interamerican University of Puerto Rico (Bayamon Campus).
 The vehicle originally featured no onboard electrical system.
-The new designed architecture provides reliable power distribution, relay-driven load switching, and essential safety measures.
+The new designed architecture provides reliable and solid power distribution alongside relay-driven load switching, and essential safety measures.

-Due to current hardware availability and specific application requirements, the system is split into two schematic variants:
+Due to hardware availability at the time of implementation and deadlines, the system is split into two schematic variants:
-1. **[Final System Design.pdf] (Current Implementation):** Operates entirely on pre-charged onboard batteries[cite: 2].
+1. **[Final System Design.pdf] (Current Implementation):** Operates entirely on pre-charged onboard batteries.
-2. **[Final System Design (with Alternator).pdf] (Alternate Implementation):** Includes an integrated charging circuit (Alternator -> Filtered Rectifier -> Voltage Regulator -> Battery Terminals) which can be implemented, given that an alternator can be .
+2. **[Final System Design (with Alternator).pdf] (Alternate Implementation):** Includes an integrated charging circuit (Alternator -> Filtered Rectifier -> Voltage Regulator -> Battery Terminals) which can be implemented, given that an alternator can be provided.

 ## Power Delivery & Management